strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 </SideBySideColumn>
 </SideBySideContainer>

-Our goal is to:
+**🎯 Goals**:

-- catch the error on the front-end website and display it within a notification,
+- Catch the error on the front-end website and display it within a notification.
-- send another notification in case the policy allows the creation of a new review.
+- Send another notification in case the policy allows the creation of a new review.

+**🧑‍💻 Code example:**

 To achieve this, in the `/client` folder of the FoodAdvisor project, you could update the [previously created `new-review` component](/dev-docs/backend-customization/examples/services-and-controllers#rest-api-queries-from-the-front-end) as follows (modified lines are highlighted):